dispanser/dispanser.github.io/_posts/2023-03-05-partition-index-find-candidate-partitions-for-point-queries.md

-[Bloom filters][wiki-bloom] and [related datastructures][wiki-amq] are a great fit for this type of problem: a very compact representation of a set of values (e.g., all values of one column in a parquet file or other chunk of a table), that allows to approximately check a value to either _maybe_ exist in a set or _definitely not_ exist in the set.
+[Bloom filters][wiki-bloom] and [related datastructures][wiki-amq] are a great fit for this type of problem: a very compact representation of a set of values (e.g., all values of one column in a Parquet file or other chunk of a table), that allows for approximately checking a value to either _maybe_ exist in a set or _definitely not_ exist in the set.

-By creating such a filter for every parquet file, it is possible to trim down the number of files to read by first consulting all filters.
-Databricks provides this [feature][databricks-bloom] by maintaining a separate index file per parquet file, and can skip reading irrelevant files alltogether.
-A similar approach is specified as [part][parquet-bloom] of the parquet format, where bloom index pages are defined as part of the row group metadata of each parquet file.
-However, both approaches are tied to the parquet format.
-Since they maintain the index data in a one-to-one relationship with the associated parquet file, they require making one read request for each candidate file to check the filter, leading to excessive I/O if the initial set of candidate files is large.
+By creating such a filter for every Parquet file, it is possible to trim down the number of files to read by first consulting all filters.
+Databricks provides this [feature][databricks-bloom] by maintaining a separate index file per Parquet file, and can skip reading irrelevant files all together.
+A similar approach is specified as [part][parquet-bloom] of the Parquet format, where bloom index pages are defined as part of the row group metadata of each Parquet file.
+However, both approaches are tied to the Parquet format.
+Since they maintain the index data in a one-to-one relationship with the associated Parquet file, they require making one read request for each candidate file to check the filter, leading to excessive I/O if the initial set of candidate files is large.

-We can work around the I/O burden by keeping the bloom filters in memory.
-The downside here is that the memory requirements for your index grow with the amount of data you want to store; a single bloom filter for 1 million elements can grow over 1.7MB even for [a modest false positive rate of `0.1%`][hurst-bloom].
+We can work around the I/O burden by keeping the Bloom filters in memory.
+The downside here is that the memory requirements for your index grow with the amount of data you want to store; a single Bloom filter for 1 million elements can grow over 1.7MB even for [a modest false positive rate of `0.1%`][hurst-bloom].
 With one million files, that's almost 2TB of index data to keep in memory, which also has to be pre-loaded before a query can even start executing.
-Even if there is sufficient memory available, evaluating a million independent bloom filters translates to millions of single-bit reads on more or less random memory locations, which is not nearly as fast as you would come to expect from "in-memory" operations.
+Even if there is sufficient memory available, evaluating a million independent Bloom filters translates to millions of single-bit reads on more or less random memory locations, which is not nearly as fast as you would come to expect from "in-memory" operations.